sameer2800/Lightoj-Solutions/README.md

 	so we can reformulize our equation , dp[n][k] = dp[n-1][k] - dp[n-1-m][k-1] + dp[n-1][k-1] .

+##Solution 1192 :

+	category : nim game
+	this is almost similar to problem no : 1186.

 ##Solution 1233 :

 	this one is a good dp problem.I  Built the solution from bottom up manner.